 Firstly, we identified our golden route, which was one that incorporated four to six European countries including the Netherlands, France, Belgium and UK.

-In the midst of Asia’s economic gloom, it was common for Asian travelers to overstay and work illegally in Europe after entering the UK.
+In the midst of Asia’s economic gloom, it was common for Asian travellers to overstay and work illegally in Europe after entering the UK.
 Because of that, we were rejected entry at immigration checkpoints in Belgium and France.
 In view of this, we tried to exclude the UK in our regular itineraries.

 The same thing happened also to our Japan and Taiwan tours.
 In short, owing to poor economic outlook back home, many Malaysians were forced to try their luck to work overseas, often illegally.
 From what I know, there were as many as 30,000 illegal Malaysian workers in Japan during the peak, another 20,000 in the UK.